lastefoto-ee/lastefoto-ee.github.io/content/en/post/Vogue-style-pregnancy-photosession/index.md

 ![pregnancy photo shoot in Vogue style in Tallinn](./pregnancy-photosession-in-Vogue-style-6.jpg)

-There are still three homework and a diploma ahead, but now you can book a photo session in this direction.
+There are still three homework and a diploma ahead, but now you can book a photo shoot in this direction.
 If this is your first pregnancy, then I am waiting for you if you are 20 to 27 weeks pregnant.

 ![pregnancy photo shoot](./pregnancy-photosession-in-Vogue-style-7.jpg)